V-Sekai/manuals/decisions/20230507-distributed-sim.md

 - Each type of server can only be Khepri members of the same type.
 - Each server can only allow be Khepri members of the same logical instance.
 - Raft is only active inside of each logical instance.
-- Homeserver servers are rest + json and the cheap pattern.
+- Homeserver servers are REST + JSON and the cheap pattern.
 - Simulation servers are using the nasty state transfer pattern

 #### Simulation server state transfer protocol